The Term Institutionalization Can Be Defined As:

 • Social Isolation: Institutionalization can lead to social isolation as individuals are separated from their families, friends, and communities.

-• Learned Helplessness: The structured environment of institutions can foster a sense of dependence and learned helplessness, where individuals lose the motivation to take initiative and care for themselves.
+• Learned Helplessness: The structured environment of institutions can encourage a sense of dependence and learned helplessness, where individuals lose the motivation to take initiative and care for themselves.

 • Deindividuation: Institutionalization can lead to deindividuation, where individuals lose their sense of identity and individuality as they become part of a larger group.